offbyone/ideas/content/old/general-thoughts/and-more-that-doesnt-blow.md

 ---
 Found out that my PC will live.
 Happy.

-Found out other things\... not so happy.
+Found out other things... not so happy.

 However, I did (of all things) make the Dean's honour roll for science.
 This would be me, bragging.
 Yay!